Fires Leave Thousands Of Asylum-Seekers On Greek Island Homeless

 The flames were soon outside his tent and the nearby one shared by his daughter, son-in-law and 4-month-old granddaughter.
 The camp had no fire evacuation plan that he knew of, so he took charge.

-"I said, 'please, leave your tents, take your stuff, as much as you can, quickly,'" he recalls.
+"I said, 'Please, leave your tents, take your stuff, as much as you can, quickly,' " he recalls.
 "I tried to stay until everyone was out."

 Greek authorities have reported no serious injuries, though some refugees suffered from smoke inhalation.